 - Stay six feet away from anyone outside of your family.

 - Wash your hands often with soap and water.

-- Don’t touch your eyes, nose, and mouth.
-This helps keep germs out of your body.
+- Don’t touch your eyes, nose, and mouth to keep germs out of your body.

-If the pandemic is as bad as the 1918 Spanish flu, it could disrupt local businesses.
+If a pandemic as bad as the 1918 flu or 14th-century plague occurred, it could disrupt local businesses.
 In that case:

-- Gather supplies, like extra food, water, and medicine.
+- Gather supplies, like extra food, water, medicine, and personal protective equipment.

 - Write down important health information like medications in case you need to go to the emergency room.